Laser Marking Systems / Laser Markers

 Definition of UV Laser

 First, a 1064 nm laser is converted into a 355 nm laser through two crystals.
-Then, the 355 nm beam then breaks down bonds directly using a photolytic degradation process.
+Then, the 355 nm beam breaks down bonds directly using a photolytic degradation process.
 This process is known as “cold marking” because it does not burn surface areas and uses minimal heat stress.

 Definition of Fibre Laser